 This is a great activity in the present moment, and also fun to re-visit from time to time.
 Writing down answers to these questions in a notebook or piece of paper can create a fun record for both kids and us parents.
 The answers can also help us understand our children more, and be an opportunity to reflect and notice how much our children have grown, and accomplished for themselves.

 If your child isn’t very chatty, I encourage you to ask just a few questions at a time.
-We have also sometimes taken these questions and placed them into a jar for family meal conversations starters too.
+If you would like, you can download a free printable of this list from here.

 What other questions might you add to this list?